 The Department offers an undergraduate major and minor in Spanish as well as a major in Romance Languages.
 Our majors can now choose between two different tracks: Literature and Culture or Language and Society as a form of specialization within their Spanish major.

 And you can also double-major in hundreds of other UO degree programs.
 Recent undergraduate offerings in Spanish include courses on US Latino culture, translation, narcotraffic, creative writing, Spanish for business, and Spanish in contact with indigenous languages.

-We offer M.A. programs in Spanish and in Romance Languages; the latter combines Spanish with French or Italian.
-Our Ph.D. program is in Romance Languages.
-Students work in Spanish as their primary language and take coursework in a second language related to their field.
+We offer MA and PhD programs in Spanish and in Romance Languages; the latter combines Spanish with French or Italian.
 Most of our graduate students have a Graduate Teaching Fellowship that provides a tuition waiver, health insurance, and a stipend to cover living expenses.
 We also offer scholarships and support for travel to professional meetings.

 A degree in Spanish prepares you for the future of global citizenship and the workforce.
 Our majors and minors have the opportunity to spend one or more terms in different Spanish-speaking countries such as Ecuador, Argentina, Mexico, or Spain.
 The department also offers scholarships specifically for study abroad.
 Programs are as short as four weeks and as long as a full academic year.
 In addition, through the IE3 Global program, undergraduates can earn academic credit for doing a professional internship in the Spanish-speaking world.

 What kind of career will you pursue?
 Spanish language study opens up a wide range of career opportunities—from non-profit work to high-tech, design, foreign service, university administration, and beyond!
 As our alumni profiles demonstrate, language study can take you just about anywhere!